matportal/ontoportal-rag/docs/guides/configuration.md

 # Configuration Guide

 The ONTO-RAG-V1 application is configured using environment variables.
-The system loads these variables from a file named `app.env` in the project root.
+The system loads these variables from a file named `.env` in the project root (typically created from `app.env.example`).

+### Optional: ROBOT ontology toolkit

+Set `ROBOT_ENABLED=true` and provide `ROBOT_JAR_PATH=/path/to/robot.jar` to let the worker pre-process ontologies via the ROBOT CLI (`robot convert` + `robot repair`).
+This often fixes malformed RDF/XML or Turtle downloads before they are parsed.

 Below is a complete list of all environment variables used by the application.